RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5804/Datasheet/README.md

 #### Electrical Characteristics

-This sections shows the maximum and minimum ratings of the RAK5804 module and its recommended operating conditions.
-Refer to tables presented below.
+This section shows the maximum and minimum ratings of the RAK5804 module and its recommended operating conditions.
+Refer to the tables presented below.

 ##### Absolute Maximum Ratings